 The City Council regulates the Night Time Economy, there can be night clubs and bars only in certain areas and all are linked to the police station so that noise can be monitored!
 AirBnB is regulated for certain neighbourhoods only and licences are refused to stop them taking over homes meant for local people.
 Everyone booking via AirBnB has to sign a protocol about behaviour and expectations!
 Tourist hop-on hop-off buses are closely monitored and restricted with the council deciding which routes they can use and they must all be electric vehicles.
 Businesses based in heritage assets have their rent frozen so they are protected from market values which could price them out of the market.
 And they have a tourist tax which is 2€ a night and goes directly into affordable housing for the poorest and tax reductions for those who live in the city centre!

-If some of this sounds interesting then you need to come to our seminars where you will hear more about how they are a successful tourist destination that works for all its residents.
+If some of this sounds interesting then you need to come to our seminars or watch on-line where you will hear more about how they are a successful tourist destination that works for all its residents.
 Like us they are a city in the north-west of their country and also a UNESCO WHS (which status they value more than any other accolade and a designation which brings many tourists to their city as shown in the research).
 Sr Ricardo Valente will be our speaker at the 2nd Seminar and he is the City Councillor for Economy, Tourism and Commerce at Porto City Council, Portugal.
 It takes place on Wednesday 20th October 2021.

 Trip Advisor: Porto

 The Telegraph: Porto, an insider guide to Portugal’s splendid second city 16.12.19